Lucien Wercollier: Early life

+Career

 His bronze monument Interpénétration stands at the Palace of Europe in Strasbourg.
 Wercollier's sculpture that stands in front of the European Court of Justice in Luxembourg City was featured on Luxembourg's eight-franc postage stamp in 1974.
 Another well-known work is his marble monument La Vague ("The Wave"), located on the grounds of the Neuro-Psychiatric Hospital (Centre hospitalier neuro-psychiatrique) in Ettelbruck, Luxembourg.

 When nations around the world gave gifts of art works for display at the Kennedy Center in Washington, D.C., the government of Luxembourg donated Wercollier's sculpture Ascension as its gift to honor John F. Kennedy.
 Another notable work of Wercollier is his sculpture Altius ("Higher")—a tribute to the sport of pole vaulting—which stands in the Olympic Sculpture Garden at the Olympic Museum in Lausanne, Switzerland.

 Among his best-known works are sculptures dealing with the Nazi occupation of Luxembourg during World War II.
 For example, his bronze The Political Prisoner stands at the National Monument to the Resistance and to the Deportation at the Notre-Dame Cemetery in Limpertsberg, Luxembourg City.
 It is also exhibited at the National Resistance Museum in Esch-sur-Alzette.

 Lucien Wercollier also designed the sculpture that is given to recipients of the Vision for Europe Award.

+Personal life

+In 1937, Wercollier married the pioneer dentist, Yvonne Schmit.
+She was the daughter of the judge and Cabinet minister, Étienne Schmit.